 In the second part of the post, though, I’ll centre my attention on the consequences that those changes may cause in the field of copywriting.

 Are you curious to find out what the term “novel economy” means?

 In that case, read on, and you’ll find the answers to these questions.

 Table of Contents

-What does the term “novel economy” mean?
+What the term “novel economy” means

 The term “novel economy” encompasses the changes that have occurred in the field of economics due to the coronavirus pandemic.

 Those changes arose suddenly and occurred quickly.

 Furthermore, a great part of the world population has already experienced their negative consequences.